Bank of America Cash Rewards vs. Blue Cash Preferred Card from American Express

 Best for someone who wants to spend a modest amount: Bank of America Cash Rewards card

 Because the Bank of America Cash Rewards card offers rewards on everyday purchases, such as gas and groceries, cardholders don’t need to purchase large ticket items to earn a generous amount of cash back.
-For example, based on the average consumer who spends $15,900 on gas, groceries, department stores and general purchases each year, we estimate that you can earn $335 in cash back from the Cash Rewards card annually.
+For example, based on the average consumer who spends $15,900 on gas, groceries and general purchases each year, we estimate that you can earn $335 in cash back from the Cash Rewards card annually.

 Along with not charging an annual fee, the spend threshold required to receive the sign-up bonus for the Cash Rewards card is also relatively low: Cardholders only have to charge $500 in the first 90 days – for an average of $167 per month.